View of the residence entry of Cheko’nien House from the Precinct Greenway with students walking.

 Transforming Campus Housing

-Propelled to meet growing demand for on-campus housing, the University of Victoria endeavored to build a new student housing and dining facility—the first major project to enact the ambitions of the new Campus Plan, enhancing student experience and creating a more vibrant and walkable campus.
+With growing demand for on-campus housing, the University of Victoria embarked on the first major project of its new Campus Plan.
+The effort, a new student housing and dining facility, is part of the university’s goal to enhance the student experience and create a more vibrant and walkable campus.

-Engaging the University and its stakeholders, including Indigenous communities, we built on this vision to create a significant mixed-use complex as the ‘heart of residence life’, establishing a standard to guide future development.
-Integrating 782-beds; a 600-seat dining hall; and conference, academic, and common spaces; the facility is a model for residential life, organized to emphasize social connection and engagement as part of the academic experience.
+We built upon this vision by engaging the University and its stakeholders, including Indigenous communities, to create a significant mixed-use complex as the “heart of residence life,” establishing a standard to guide future development.
+With 782 beds, a 600-seat dining hall, and conference, academic, and common spaces, the facility is a model for residential life, organized to emphasize social connection and engagement as part of the academic experience.

 Defining a New Heart

-The project’s prominent position on campus provided an opportunity to enact the first phase of the university’s Campus Greenway plan to create high-quality public space across the campus.
+The project’s prominent position on campus provided an opportunity to enact the first phase of the University’s Campus Greenway plan to create high-quality public space across the campus.
 The new buildings are oriented to reframe and define a new commons, deliberately incorporating active public spaces and large windows at ground level to create a new heart to the university’s housing precinct.
-The project invites connections to the broader campus community, intersecting two key pedestrian paths; bridging the greenway that connects the precinct to the academic campus; and creating a new north-south greenway within the precinct to create a new organizing spine for future building renewal.
+The project invites connections to the broader campus community by intersecting two key pedestrian paths, bridging the greenway that connects the precinct to the academic campus, and creating a new north-south greenway within the precinct which will serve as a new organizing spine for future building renewal.

 A Model for Student Housing

 With the goal to foster community and create a welcoming environment, this project proposes a model of residence life that integrates living, social connection, and student engagement as part of the academic experience.
-The first mixed-use student housing on campus, both buildings are organized to include a publicly accessible lower podium with housing floors above.
-The eight storey building, named Čeqʷəŋín ʔéʔləŋ (Cheko’nien House), contains a 600-seat dining hall, multi-purpose room for 200 students, servery, and commercial kitchen, in addition to 398 bedrooms.
-The 11 storey building, named Sŋéqə ʔéʔləŋ (Sngequ House), contains two 235-seat tiered lecture theatres, a conference centre—including a 400-seat banquet hall and a 100-seat meeting room—and 385 bedrooms.
+As the first mixed-use student housing on campus, both buildings are organized to include a publicly accessible lower podium with housing floors above.
+The eight-storey building, named Čeqʷəŋín ʔéʔləŋ (Cheko’nien House), contains a 600-seat dining hall, a multi-purpose room for 200 students, servery, and commercial kitchen, along with 398 bedrooms.
+The 11-storey building, named Sŋéqə ʔéʔləŋ (Sngequ House), contains two 235-seat tiered lecture theatres, a conference centre—including a 400-seat banquet hall and a 100-seat meeting room—and 385 bedrooms.

 “…it is really student focused.
 The whole point is to make the student experience the best experience it can be.”